SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    /> returns \"\(r1)\"
    </ returns "hello, world"

-The use of external parameter names enables the ``join`` function to be called in an expressive, sentence-like manner by users of the function, while still providing a function body that is simple and readable.
+The use of external parameter names enables this second version of the ``join`` function to be called in an expressive, sentence-like manner by users of the function, while still providing a function body that is readable and clear in intent.

 .. note::

    Consider using external parameter names whenever the purpose of a function's arguments would be unclear to someone reading your code for the first time.
-   You do not need to provide external parameter names for a function's parameters if the purpose of those parameters is clear and unambiguous when the function is called.
+   You do not need to specify external parameter names if the purpose of each parameter is clear and unambiguous when the function is called.

 .. _Functions_ShorthandExternalParameterNames: